thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

 [`NearestsController`](https://github.com/thoughtbot/ios-on-rails/blob/master/example_apps/rails/app/controllers/api/v1/events/nearests_controller.rb),
 we will be using the [`near`
 scope](https://github.com/alexreisner/geocoder#location-aware-database-queries)
-(given to us by the Geocoder gem) which takes in a latitude-longitude pair, radius, and units as arguments:
+(given to us by the Geocoder gem).
+This takes in a latitude-longitude pair, radius, and units as arguments:

     # app/controllers/api/1/events/nearests_controller.rb